OolonColoophid/OolonColoophid.github.io/testimonials.markdown

 permalink: /testimonials/
 ---

-As people leave the café, we ask them to give us feedback.
+As people leave, we ask them to give us feedback.
 Here is a brief selection!

+## Question: What went well about the Repair Café?

 > "Everything"